kHorozhanov/cookieconsent/docs/additional/faq.md

 [[toc]]

-### Does this plugin store consent records?
+### Does CookieConsent store consent records?

-CookieConsent is a client-side script only and therefore cannot store any kind of server-side data.
+CookieConsent is a client-side only solution and therefore cannot access or store any type of data on the server.

-You will have to either implement your own API and database or completely switch to a more mainstream solution.
+You will either have to implement your own API and database or switch entirely to a more mainstream solution.

 ### How can I block iframes?